Jim Bob Duggar Tags Along With Jana On Her Trip To Las Vegas & Fans Are Not Okay With That

 According to OK!
 Magazine, a photo has emerged on social media revealing that Jim Bob did indeed make the trip to Vegas with his daughter and the group of female friends that she was with.
 The snapshot was posted on a fan Instagram account showing the Duggar patriarch standing a little behind Jana with six other young women surrounding them on both sides.
 Jim Bob is holding onto Jana’s arm, kind of like he does when he poses with his wife Michelle.

-The photo caught the eye of fans who were very vocal on what they thought of a father traveling around with his 30-year-old daughter, as well as the other women.
+The photo caught the eye of fans who were very vocal about what they thought of a father traveling around with his 30-year-old daughter, as well as the other women.
 Some called it creepy, while others slammed Jim Bob for not letting Jana travel by herself.

 “I knew Jana wouldn’t be allowed to go on a trip with her friends at 30!” one fan said.